EggOfGlory999/Free-Daily-Chess-Puzzles/README.md

 # freedailychesspuzzles
 Welcome to Free Daily Chess Puzzles!
+No accounts are needed to do these daily puzzles!
 This is where you can see the magic behind this whole project.
 Every day, a new generated daily chess puzzle will be featured on the face of the site.
 Any chess puzzle off the face of the site will be archived in a separate page.